laravel/docs/valet.md

     valet link

 Once an application has been linked to Valet using the `link` command, you may access the application using its directory name.
 So, the site that was linked in the example above may be accessed at `http://laravel.test`.
+Additionally, Valet automatically allows you to use any wildcard subdomain like `http://www.laravel.test`.

 If you would like to serve the application at a different hostname, you may pass the hostname to the `link` command.
 For example, you may run the following command to make an application available at `http://application.test`: